 Galesburg is a tiny city located in the state of North Dakota.
 With a population of 112 people and just one neighborhood, Galesburg is the 122nd largest community in North Dakota.
-Galesburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Galesburg has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 When you are in Galesburg, you'll notice that it is more blue-collar than most other communities in America.
 41.03% of Galesburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Galesburg is a city of transportation and shipping workers, managers, and sales and office workers.
 There are especially a lot of people living in Galesburg who work in sales jobs (15.38%), business and financial occupations (12.82%), and the sciences (10.26%).